-This command lists the entities in an uncompiled (Source) XML Eduction grammar file or a compiled ECR grammar file.
+This command lists the entities in an uncompiled (source) XML Eduction grammar file or a compiled ECR grammar file.
 Listing the contents of an XML file lists all entities in the file, both private and public.
 Listing the contents of a compiled ECR file lists all public entities.
-Private entities not referenced by the public entities are removed from the compiled ECR file.